 Labour Constitution Act (ArbVG)

-If the planned changes bring about negative consequences (understood as reduction of income, longer commuting obligations and job loss) for all or a considerable number of employees in companies continuously employing at least 20 staff members, a social plan can be agreed to avoid, mitigate or eradicate disadvantages for employees.
-If the employer and the employees' representatives fail to agree on a social plan, the works council may refer the case to a public mediation and arbitration board (local labour and social court) consisting of a professional judge, two representatives of the company to be nominated by the employer, the works council and two other members from a list of people nominated to such boards.
-The board has to decide as quickly as possible, taking into account the interest of the company as well as of the employees.
-The decision of the board has to be implemented.
+If the parties fail to agree on a social plan, the works council may refer the case to a public mediation and arbitration board (local labour and social court) consisting of a professional judge, two representatives of the company to be nominated by the employer and the works council and two other members from a list of people nominated to such boards.
+The board has to decide as quickly as possible, taking into account the interests of the company as well as of the employees.
+The decision of the board is binding and has to be implemented.

-Regarding the understanding of a 'considerable number of employees' in relation to the necessity to establish a social plan, the court decided in 1986 that 8% of the staff is a not a sufficiently high share.
+Regarding the understanding of a 'considerable number of employees' in relation to the necessity to establish a social plan, the court decided that 8% of the staff is not a sufficiently high share of employees affected.

 Involved actors other than national government